joelouthan/theologic.us/content/posts/prayers/2020-08-14-am_prayers.md

 On marriage: **Sarah, my love**

 On true friendship: **For my Jonathan**

+Lord God Almighty,

+Who was, and is, and is to come,

+Please bring Christ-exalting, cross-prophesying, blood covered, Spirit-filled, God glorifying, deep friendships to my sweetest Sarah.
+Until then, equip me to be God-worthy friend.
+Show me how I can lift her up and point her to your Son.

+In our lives and in our friendship, relationship, and marriage, Lord, be glorified today.

 On sanctification: **Lord, help me to gentle, patient, and tender like you**